 In some cases you may need to cancel a workflow for a subset of recipients only.
 You can do this by specifying the recipients list on the cancellation:

-There are a few things to watch out for when using cancellations:
+There are a few fundamentals to consider when using workflow cancellations:

 A cancellation cannot be performed on a specific channel step, it can only be performed against the entire workflow.